MystechOnline/sonrancid/README.md

 This was tested via RANCID 3.3 running on Ubuntu 14.04LTS and 16.04LTS installed from standard repositories.

+This works against SonicWall NSA 2400 and NSA 2600.
+Previous author stated compatibility with TZ series of firewalls.

 Copy the file _rancid.types.conf_ to

   * /etc/rancid (Ubuntu and others)